I Want to Form a Musical Trio and Tour Iceland

 Nothing gets in the way more of sitting at home in your underwear, eating crackers and jamming out on your keyboard, than having a job.
 On the long road to musical mastery, your job will hinder you more than any other obstacle (aside from sleep, but that can easily be curtailed with a cup coffee and a few minor serious health problems.)

-music at work.
+We all enjoy listening to music at work.
 It's the next best thing we can get to playing music at work, but I think we've all had to endure that "banjos don't pull weeds" lecture at least once in our lives.
 "It's just common sense".
 Well, obviously she never took third grade science.
 I decided it was time I teach her an aesthetically pleasing lesson in garden etiquette.

 HYPOTHESIS: Music and gardening go together like peanut butter and bacon